googleapis/go-sql-spanner/README.md

 ## Troubleshooting

-gorm cannot use the driver as it-is but @rakyll is working on a dialect.
+gorm cannot use the driver as it-is but @rakyll has been working on a dialect.
+She doesn't have bandwidth to ship a fully featured dialect right now but contact her if you would like to contribute.

 ---